vmware-tanzu/tanzu-dev-portal/content/guides/containers/an-introduction-to-vmware-marketplace.md

 lastmod: "2021-07-16"
 ---

-VMware Marketplace is a platform for developers to discover, try, download, and deploy solutions from third-party, open source, and first party vendors.
+For developers, VMware Marketplace is a one-stop shop to discover, try, purchase, and deploy VMware validated and certified ecosystem directly to VMware endpoints.
 From the Marketplace, developers have the convenience and flexibility to directly deploy solutions to VMware environments such as VMware Tanzu or VMware Cloud.

-With over 2,000 solutions from hundreds of partners available to deploy, there are solutions to fit everyone’s needs — whether you are a software developer, DevOps manager, cloud administrator, or anything in between.
+With over 2,000 solutions from hundreds of partners available to download, purchase, and deploy, there are solutions to fit everyone’s needs — whether you are a software developer, DevOps manager, cloud administrator, or anything in between.

 ## Why Should I Utilize VMware Marketplace?